 Below are the 10 features you need to look out for before buying an external flash unit.
 Hopefully, by the end of this article, you will have a basic idea of the features you need.

-Fortunately, I have found an excellent alternative to this—external flash.
-Also known as a speedlight, it offers more control over the lighting to help you achieve natural-looking results.
+Fortunately, external flashes are made to give just the right amount of light.
+Also known as a speedlight, an external flash offers more control over the lighting to help you achieve natural-looking results.

 But with so many flash units on the market, choosing the right external flash can be overwhelming.

-In this article, I listed the essential factors to consider when buying a camera flash.
+In this article, you will learn how to choose a flash by understanding ten key features.
 I will discuss each feature in-depth to help you understand its importance in photography lighting.

 Brand of the Camera Flash